siblings, meet rivalry

 Ulgh.
 THe sibling rivalry stuff is awful.

-8. Jessica said,
+8. Jessica replied:

 When I was married before and had a step-son (age 4), he and my son (age 8) got in a fight about my son being invited to spend the night with a buddy - my step-son just couldn’t understand that he wouldn’t also be invited.
 It was a LOOOONG, LOUD arguement with lots of wailing and crying on my step-son’s part.

-9. Mere said,
+9. Mere replied:

 Oh great!
 Is this what I have to look forward to?